velarded/CPS706-Project/README.md

 # Running HisCinema Web Server

-1. Open cmd and type javac HisCinema/*.java
+1. Open cmd and cd into the HisCinema folder

-2. Type javac MainConfiguration.java
+2. Type javac *.java

-3. Type javac HisCinemaWebServer.java

-4. Type java HisCinemaWebServer
+3. Run by using the command: java HisCinemaHttpServer